 Receiving prompt medical attention serves two important purposes:

 - Giving you the best possible chance of recovering from your injury

 - Creating a medical record that will support your lawsuit

 Our Team Can Go to Work For You

-You and your family must decide if you need a dog bite lawyer.
+You and your family must decide if you need a Nassau county dog bite attorney.
 Just remember that hiring a lawyer from our firm will take a lot of pressure off your shoulders and give you one less thing to worry about as you recover.

 Keep in mind that our lawyers specializing in dog bites can also handle your case if you are a parent or guardian whose child was bitten by a dog.
 In these situations, things might get complicated, especially when the dog owner, their insurers, and lawyers tend to build their case on blaming the child for their injuries.
 Do not let yourself pressured into a settlement that does not meet your needs.
 Our attorneys are ready to deal with such cases and do everything in their power to establish liability.
 We can fight for you or your child’s rights at a settlement meeting or in the court of law.
 Our determination to win on your behalf remains the same.